MSTC-DA-IICT/MSoC-2026-Data-Science-ProblemsSet/Week 4/Problem Set 1/README.md

-# MSoc Pandas Problem Set
+# MSoC Pandas Problem Set

 ## Overview

-This problem set is designed to help students learn Pandas progressively.
+This problem set is designed to help you learn Pandas progressively.
 The first three problems focus on Pandas fundamentals using manually created DataFrames.
 The last three problems use a real-world dataset to perform data analysis.

 ---